The One Thing Health Experts Aren’t Telling You About Fermented Foods

-In fact, you can hardly walk through a grocery store or health food store without seeing these products on the shelf with signs proclaiming their benefits for digestive issues, immune health, bowel regularity, and more.
+In fact, you can hardly walk through a grocery store or health food store without seeing these products on the shelf.
+Their signs proclaim how they benefit digestive issues, immune health, bowel regularity, and more.

 However, there is a downside to fermented foods that you may not know about.
-The question of how and when to eat fermented foods is actually a hot button issue, and my opinion differs from many functional medicine practitioners.
+The question of how and when to eat fermented foods is actually a hot button issue.
+You’ll find that my opinion differs from many functional medicine practitioners.

 Let’s talk about why your gut health and microbiome are so important, the risk posed by fermented foods, and alternatives for increasing your levels of beneficial bacteria, including my two probiotics, Probiotic Capsules 100 Billion and Probiotic Capsules 30 Billion.

 The Importance of Gut Health and Your Microbiome

-If you’re familiar with the importance of gut health, you likely know about your gut microbiome, the ecosystem of microorganisms that live in your digestive tract.
-In recent years, scientists have discovered that the gut microbiome contains tens of trillions of microorganisms, including up to 1,000 different species of bacteria with over 3 million genes — that’s 150 times more genes than the ones encoded in your own chromosomes!
+If you’re familiar with the importance of gut health, you likely know about your gut microbiome.
+It’s the ecosystem of microorganisms that live in your digestive tract.
+In recent years, scientists have discovered that the gut microbiome contains tens of trillions of microorganisms.
+This includes up to 1,000 different species of bacteria with over 3 million genes.
+That’s 150 times more genes than the ones encoded in your own chromosomes!

-I like to think of your microbiome as a rainforest, filled with many different species of good bacteria (probiotics), bad bacteria, and yeast, living together in one ecosystem.
-If the good bacteria reign supreme, then you have a healthy gut and immune system (since nearly 80% of your immune system lives in your gut).
+I like to think of your microbiome as a rainforest, with different species of good bacteria (probiotics), bad bacteria, and yeast.
+These are all living together in one ecosystem.
+If the good bacteria reign supreme, then you have a healthy gut.
+Which means a healthy immune system because nearly 80% of your immune system lives in your gut.